13 Day Self-Drive Tour, Accommodated

 Distance on day 9: approx. 350 km; driving time approx. 5 hours (excl. game drives)

 After breakfast, you can visit the Petrified Forest near Khorixas, a collection of ancient, mineralised tree trunks which are estimated to be more than 200 million years old.
 Via the small town of Outjo, you then continue to the world-famous Etosha National Park.
 Etosha (‘huge white area’) is one of the largest game parks in Africa and with its range of animals and landscapes – acacia trees, vast open plains and a massive salt pan – also one of the most interesting.
-Okaukuejo Camp is a good base for game drives in the western, central and eastern part of the park.
+Okaukuejo Resort is a good base for game drives in the western, central and eastern part of the park.
 During these two days, you will spend most of your time game viewing around the waterholes where elephants, giraffes and different species of antelope and birds come to drink.
 With a bit of luck, you might even be able to spot lions and rhinos.
 To see nocturnal animals, a night game drive (optional) with a park ranger is a good option or visiting the floodlit waterhole at night – very thrilling.
-You will overnight at the Okaukuejo Camp for two nights.
+You will overnight at the Okaukuejo Resort for two nights.

-The large camps in the Etosha National Park are owned by the government.
+The large resorts in the Etosha National Park are owned by the government.
 They are maintained and looked after by state employees who are sometimes not as enthusiastic about their work as we wish they were.
 Accommodation ranges from basic chalets to standard self-catering units.
 There are, however, more luxurious lodges outside the park from where you will do day trips into the park.
 Should you be interested in this option, please let us know and we will gladly amend our offer accordingly.

 Day 11 | Etosha National Park, Namibia